eshabalaji/AI-Based-Story-Book-Generator/README.md

 ## How It Works

-The application orchestrates a multi-step AI pipeline:
+The application orchestrates a multi-step AI pipeline like:

 1.  **User Input:** The user provides a story theme or prompt via the Streamlit interface.
 2.  **Story Generation:** The prompt is sent to the **Claude 3 Haiku** model (accessed via OpenRouter API) to generate the full story text.